xyzhou1231/xyzhou1231.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp;Dissertation: Simulation Study of Brainstorming Optimization Algorithm in Path Optimization Problems(Outstanding Graduation Thesis)

 # 🔥 News
-- *2023.10*: &nbsp;🎉🎉 I was awarded the National Scholarship for Graduate Students with the first place in my major.
-- *2023.08*: &nbsp;🎉🎉 My manuscript, “UAV Trajectory Prediction Based on Flight State Recognition”, has been accepted by IEEE TRANSACTIONS ON AEROSPACE AND ELECTRONIC SYSTEMS.
+- *2024.01*: &nbsp;🎉🎉 My manuscript, “Design of UAV flight state recognition and trajectory prediction system based on trajectory feature construction”, has been submited by IEEE Sensors Journal.
+- *2023.09*: &nbsp;🎉🎉 I have been granted the Excellent Graduate title at Northwestern Polytechnical University.
-- *2023.07*: &nbsp;🎉🎉 My conference, “Design of motion pattern recognition system based on artificial intelligence methods”, has been accepted by ICCSI.
+- *2022.09*: &nbsp;🎉🎉 My conference, “Evaluation of Autonomous Capability of Ground Attack UAV Based on Hierarchical Analysis Method”, has been published by ICAUS(International Conference on Autonomous Unmanned Systems).
-- *2023.07*: &nbsp;🎉🎉 National Second Prize in the Mathematical and Statistical Analysis Competition.
-- *2023.07*: &nbsp;🎉🎉 First Prize of Northwest Region of Graduate Student Electronic Design Competition.

 # 📝 Publications